Francill99/deep_norm/README.md

 ## Results presented in the paper

-All data necessary to reproduces curves of experiments in deep networks are reproducible via the aggregated curves over many seeds in folder ./analysis
+All data necessary to reproduces curves of experiments in deep networks are reproducible via the aggregated curves over many seeds in folder ./analysis.
+The plots in the paper are reported in the notebook Graphs_deep_networks_experiments.ipynb